zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Santiago also mentions “certificates of participati on.”
 “Certificates of participation” are given to anyone who is part of a competition or  a contest.
 Again, not all competitions or contests have certificates of parti cipation given to the people who participate or take part in those contests, but man y do, especially school competitions.
 Marissa says, “So everybody gets some thing?”
 Santiago says, “That’s right,” meaning that’s correct.
 “We don’t want anyone to leave empty- handed.”

 The phrase “empty (empty) – handed (handed)” means without anything.
 If you leave “empty-handed,” you leave with nothing in you r hands – that is, you leave with nothing.
 You don’t get anything.
 “I went over to the beautiful woman to get her phone number but I left empty-handed,” meaning I didn’t get her phone number.
-Santiago doesn’t want any of the students t o leave empty-handed.
+Santiago doesn’t want any of the students to leave empty-handed.
 Marissa says, “Even if their entry isn’t worthy of recognition?”
 “To be worthy” (worthy) means to be good enough to get something o r to be deserving something.

 Santiago says, “All entries are worthy of recogniti on – just some more than others.”
 Santiago is saying that anyone who sends i n an entry or participates in this science fair deserves something, gets somethin g to recognize or to